-- Work on your projects (e.g., graduate school materials, summer jobs binders, internship binders, bulletin board assignment). - Work on your programs (CES, Workshops, Fairs, etc.) including program follow-up. - Prepare creative marketing materials per the marketing guidelines and in conjunction with the Marketing Team.
-All approved marketing (other than SJU only focused pieces) are sent to Jackie Miller with the Director and SJU Receptionist/Secretary copied on all materials. - Continue your education (learn about all the CRC resources and materials; know the career website inside and out, work on your resume/letters/interview skills). - Take the initiative to work on other CRC projects (e.g., proposing new programs, identifying new websites for the career page). - Assist with Career Buzz, Facebook, Twitter, ... - If organizations/employers are using the interview spaces, check to ensure their needs are being met. - Ask other CAs if they need help with their projects and programs. - Look around to see if something can be improved, changed, or added to the CRC to enhance our service to students.
-Talk to the CA Coordinators and/or Supervisor about your ideas. - Ask the Career Counselors if they need help with anything. - Keep the CRC clean and professional looking at all times (this may include returning dishes to Dining Service, emptying garbage cans, wiping tables, cleaning up the popcorn popper).
+- 1. Work on your projects (e.g., graduate school, summer jobs, bulletin board). - 2.
+Work on your programs (Workshops, Fairs, etc.) including program follow-up. - 3.
+Prepare creative marketing materials per the marketing guidelines and in conjunction with the Marketing Team.
+All approved marketing (other than SJU only focused pieces) are sent to Jackie Miller with the Director and SJU Receptionist/Secretary copied on all materials. - 4.
+Continue your education (learn about all the CRC resources and materials; know the career website inside and out, work on your resume/letters/interview skills). - 5.
+Take the initiative to work on other CRC projects (e.g., proposing new programs, identifying new websites for the career page). - 6.
+If organizations/employers are using the interview spaces, check to ensure their needs are being met. - 7.
+Ask other CAs if they need help with their projects and programs. - 8.
+Look around to see if something can be improved, changed, or added to the CRC to enhance our service to students.
+Talk to the CA Coordinators and/or Supervisor about your ideas. - 9.
+Ask the Career Counselors if they need help with anything. - 10.
+Keep the CRC clean and professional looking at all times (this may include returning dishes to Dining Service, emptying garbage cans, wiping tables, cleaning up the popcorn popper).
 CAs with the end-of-the-day shift must ensure the interview rooms are ready for the following morning.